Kitty Hawk-class aircraft carrier

+The lead ship of the class, Kitty Hawk, was decommissioned in 2009, the last of the class to leave active service.

 Improved Forrestal carriers

 The biggest differences from the Forrestals are greater length, and a different placement of elevators; two are forward of the island, one is aft of the island and another on the portside stern.
-The movement of the No. 4 elevator from the forward to the after end of the angle made it useful for aircraft movement, since the forward-end elevator in the Forrestals was sited in both the landing path and in the launch path of the waist catapults.
+The movement of the No. 4 elevator from the forward to the aft end of the angle made it useful for aircraft movement, since the forward-end elevator in the Forrestals was sited in both the landing path and in the launch path of the waist catapults.

 Three different shipyards were used to construct the ships.
 Kitty Hawk was built at New York Shipbuilding Corporation, Constellation at New York Naval Shipyard, America and John F. Kennedy at Newport News Shipbuilding.
-John F. Kennedy is similar to the earlier units in flightdeck arrangement and propulsion, but has enough differences that she is placed in her own class.
+John F. Kennedy is similar to the earlier units in flight deck arrangement and propulsion, but has enough differences that she is placed in her own class.
 Propulsion consisted of four Westinghouse geared turbines, 280000 shp, four shafts with eight 1200 psi Foster Wheeler boilers.